nodejs/node/GOVERNANCE.md

 * A TSC member opens an issue explaining the proposal/issue and @-mentions
   @nodejs/tsc.
-* The proposal passes if, after 72 hours, there are two or more TSC approvals and no TSC opposition.
+* The proposal passes if, after 72 hours, there are two or more TSC voting member approvals and no TSC voting member opposition.
 * If there is an extended impasse, a TSC member may make a motion for a vote.

 ## Collaborator nominations